PRIVACY POLICY

 b) External service provider

-Our website, including our software solution (QDC Studio) and customer database (CRM), is provided on our own server systems exclusively in Germany in a computer centre of mpex GmbH. mpex GmbH is certified to "ISO/IEC 27001" and "Trust in Cloud Infrastructure".
+Our website, including our software solution (KERNWERT Studio/Live) and customer database (CRM), is provided on our own server systems exclusively in Germany in a computer centre of mpex GmbH. mpex GmbH is certified to "ISO/IEC 27001" and "Trust in Cloud Infrastructure".
 "ISO 27001" is an internationally recognised standard of information security, which covers aspects such as data security, data privacy and failure safety.

 Within the scope of this collaboration, we do not directly pass any personal data to our service providers.
 However, the service provider may at least potentially obtain access to personal data (e.g. through maintenance work).
 As in such cases, a so-called order processing is available according to Article 28 GDPR, we have concluded a contract on a data privacy with the service providers compliant with this.
 This also guarantees the protection of your personal data.